PROGRAMME

 As New Space activities expand in scale, speed and diversity, the legal framework is struggling to keep pace.
 This panel explores how international space law and national regulations are being tested by new actors, business models and technologies and which challenges exist for industry in managing the complex and diverse legal issues surrounding the space industry.
 The discussion will bring together in-house lawyers from NewSpace companies across Europe, representing diverse business sectors.
 The panel aims to identify the key legal challenges for NewSpace companies, different approaches how to tackle them and a joint look on the horizon.

-18:30 – 21:30 hrsRailway to Space Event tram ride through Munich´s city lights
+18:30 – 22:00 hrsRailway to Space sponsored by the European Commission – event tram ride through Munich´s city lights (with drinks & food)

 Mistress of Ceremony: Agnieszka Łukaszczyk, Founder & CEO, hiALtitude Consulting

-09:00 hrsNewSpace_Session 10: Orbit to Ground: New Space Pitches
+09:00 hrsNewSpace_Session 10: Orbit to Ground: AI, Defence, and the New EO Value Chain

 Moderator: Florian Dötzer, Managing Director, TUM Venture Labs